-119 The Chicxulub impact marks a major event shaping life on Earth (Alvarez et al., 1980; Schulte et 120 al., 2010).
-Impact marks the end of the Mesozoic Era, with the mass extinction wiping out ~76% 121 of species including dinosaurs, ammonites, marine and flying reptiles, and the start of the Cenozoic 122 that saw important radiations of many groups including mammals and birds.
-Chicxulub structure formed by an asteroid impact on the Yucatan carbonate platform in the southern Gulf of Mexico was first identified in the Pemex exploration surveys and drilling programs (Penfield and Camargo, 125 1981).
-Chicxulub is a complex crater with a ~200 km rim diameter (Fig. 3), which has been investigated by an array of geophysical/geological surveys and drilling programs (Fig. 4; Hildebrand et al., 1991, 1998; Sharpton et al., 1992; Urrutia-Fucugauchi et al., 2008).
+123 that saw important radiations of many groups including mammals and birds.
+The Chicxulub

+124 structure formed by an asteroid impact on the Yucatan carbonate platform in the southern Gulf of 125 Mexico was first identified in the Pemex exploration surveys and drilling programs (Penfield and 126 Camargo, 1981).
+Chicxulub is a complex crater with a ~200 km rim diameter (Fig. 3), which has 127 been investigated by an array of geophysical/geological surveys and drilling programs (Fig. 4; 128 Hildebrand et al., 1991, 1998; Sharpton et al., 1992; Urrutia-Fucugauchi et al., 2008).

-128 The K/Pg boundary is marked globally by the impact ejecta layer, characterized by the iridium and 129 platinum group elements derived from the impacting body (Fig. 4c; Schulte et al., 2010).
-The 130 impact and its effects on Earth's climate and life evolution have been intensively studied (Alvarez 131 et al., 1980; Mukhopadhyay et al., 2001; Schulte et al., 2010; Urrutia-Fucugauchi et al., 2011; 132 Lowery et al., 2018).
-Impact had short- and long-term global effects on the climate and 133 environment, providing lessons for understanding the impact of man-made greenhouse emissions.
-134 Although the mechanisms for the extinction and subsequent species diversification remain under 135 scrutiny, studies of this mass extinction uncover general principles governing species/clade 136 resilience and evolvability in response to rapid climate and environmental changes.
+129 The K/Pg boundary is marked globally by the impact ejecta layer, characterized by the iridium and 130 platinum group elements derived from the impacting body (Fig. 4c; Schulte et al., 2010).
+The 131 impact and its effects on Earth's climate and life evolution have been intensively studied (Alvarez 132 et al., 1980; Mukhopadhyay et al., 2001; Schulte et al., 2010; Urrutia-Fucugauchi et al., 2011; 133 Lowery et al., 2018).
+Impact had short- and long-term global effects on the climate and 134 environment, providing lessons for understanding the impact of man-made greenhouse emissions.
+135 Although the mechanisms for the extinction and subsequent species diversification remain under 136 scrutiny, studies of this mass extinction uncover general principles governing species/clade 137 resilience and evolvability in response to rapid climate and environmental changes.
+So, in 138 summary, Chicxulub presents an opportunity to showcase the holistic and integrated nature of 139 Earth system science.